5 selected Vale startups that exemplify the services and technologies they promise for 2019

 • Nurx is a digital application that offers signature birth control for women.
 Health insurance covers birth control.
 Those who do not have health insurance have to pay at least fifteen dollars every month for the same.
 Founded by Dr. Edvard Engesaeth and Hans Gageskar, Nurx already operates in more than fifteen states and plans to launch its service nationwide in the next twelve months.
 The disruptor, in a sense, aims to simplify how women get prescriptions for birth control.
 A convenient online application and revenue are sent to the address provided.
 The total financing of the brand is now more than forty-one million dollars.

 • Shippo is hosted in the cloud.
 Helps users save money and time.
 The tool allows customers to receive fees, get print labels and track shipped packages, among other essential services.
 More than thirty-five thousand retailers, logistics providers, markets, and e-commerce platforms are currently using Shippo.
-But the web hosting platform from https://www.akeaweb.com/accessibility-consulting/ formed the base of Shippo, which can be accredited with the success Shippo has found today.
+But the unlimited web hosting platform has LiteSpeed technology to power your site from https://www.akeaweb.com/accessibility-consulting/ formed the base of Shippo, which can be accredited with the success Shippo has found today.
 Founded by Simon Kreuz and Laura Behrens, Shippo has a total funding of almost thirty million dollars.
 The automated system aims to turn shipping, like Shopify, Stripe and Square are doing.
 Managed IT Services San Jose is another company which provides cloud-hosted solutions and helps many companies become more efficient.

 • Gladly is a distinctive technology startup with the goal of personalizing various types of experiences focused on good customer service.
 Serves hospitality, retail, finance and travel, among others.
 Founded by Dirk Kessler, Michael Wolfe and Joseph Ansanelli, Gladly has already grossed sixty-three million dollars and has more than fifty employees.
 Gladly unifies all communication channels with customers and maintains a track record, giving full support to help the customer and understanding their point of view and problem from the outset.